awanishkrai/Dropout_prediction/README.md

 ```

 ### 4. Initialize the Database
-Run the setup script to create the database, indexes, and default admin user:
+Run the setup script to create the SQLite database and default admin user:

 ```bash
 python setup_db.py
 ```

+This creates a file called `dropout.db` in the project root.

 *   **Default Admin Credentials**:
     *   Username: `Admin`
     *   Password: `Admin@123`